Where we operate

 Rio Negro Region, Amazonas @Giorgio Palmera Rio Negro Region, Amazonas @Giorgio Palmera Rio Negro Region, Amazonas @Giorgio Palmera

-Territory mapping exercises during the Territorial and Environmental Management Plan (PGTA) workshop for the Middle and Upper Rio Negro TIs.
-During the workshop, indigenous peoples on the border between Brazil and Colombia discuss protection of the territory, lack of public services and management of biodiversity @file:///home/alex/Downloads/Rio%20Negro/RS13700_1181_6_20180410-scr.JPG Fisherman on the upper Rio Negro, in São Gabriel da Cachoeira (AM) @Carol Quintanilha / ISA Behind, Mrs Nazária Trindade Monte Negro and ahead, Mrs Nazária Mandú Lopes pick peppers in the countryside, close to the Canada community, on the Ayari River, Alto Rio Negro Indigenous Land (AM) @Carol Quintanilha / ISA
+Territorial mapping exercises during the Territorial and Environmental Management Plan (PGTA) workshop for the Middle and Upper Rio Negro Indigenous Territories.
+During the workshop, indigenous peoples from the border between Brazil and Colombia discuss territorial protection, the lack of public services, and biodiversity management. @file:///home/alex/Downloads/Rio%20Negro/RS13700_1181_6_20180410-scr.JPG Fisherman on the upper Negro River, in São Gabriel da Cachoeira (AM) @Carol Quintanilha / ISA Behind, Mrs. Nazária Trindade Monte Negro and, in front, Mrs. Nazária Mandú Lopes harvest peppers in the field, close to the Canadá community, on the Ayari River, Alto Rio Negro Indigenous Land (AM) @Carol Quintanilha / ISA

-Working group on territorial governance and intercultural research during the XNUMXst General Meeting of Indigenous Environmental Management Agents (Aimas) of the Rio Negro basin. @Plínio Marcos / PMAC
+Working group on territorial governance and intercultural research during the 1st General Meeting of Indigenous Environmental Management Agents (Aimas) of the Negro River Basin. @Plínio Marcos / PMAC

 DONATE

-Children playing football.
+Children playing soccer.
+Photo taken during the 10th anniversary celebration of the Yarang Women's Movement (MMY).
+MMY produces and collects native seeds for reforestation of the springs and riparian forests of the Xingu River basin around TIX, Aldeia Moygu, Mato Grosso. @Carol Quintanilha / ISA Soccer game in the village.
 Photo taken during the celebration of the 10th anniversary of the Yarang Women's Movement (MMY).
-MMY produces and collects native seeds for reforestation of springs and riparian forests in the Xingu River basin around TIX, Aldeia Moygu, Mato Grosso @Carol Quintanilha / ISA Football game in the village.
-Photo taken during the celebration of the 10th anniversary of the Yarang Women's Movement (MMY).
-MMY produces and collects native seeds for reforestation of springs and riparian forests in the Xingu River basin around TIX, Aldeia Moygu, Mato Grosso @Carol Quintanilha / ISA Aerial view of the village in celebration, Aldeia Moygu, Xingu Indigenous Park.
-Scene from the movie "They will never walk alone", in celebration of the 10th anniversary of the Yarang Women's Movement (MMY), which produces and collects native seeds for the reforestation of springs and riparian forests in the Xingu River basin around the TIX.
-Directed by Fernanda Ligabue/ISA and carried out by the Yarang Women's Movement, Xingu Seeds Network Association and Moygu Indigenous Association Ikpeng Community @file:///home/alex/Desktop/Xingu
+MMY produces and collects native seeds for the reforestation of springs and riparian forests in the Xingu River basin around TIX, Moygu Village, Mato Grosso. @Carol Quintanilha / ISA Aerial view of the village in celebration, Moygu Village, Xingu Indigenous Park.
+Scene from the film "They Will Never Walk Alone," celebrating the 10th anniversary of the Yarang Women's Movement (MMY), which produces and collects native seeds for the reforestation of the springs and riparian forests of the Xingu River basin around the TIX.
+Directed by Fernanda Ligabue/ISA and produced by the Yarang Women's Movement, Xingu Seed Network Association, and Moygu Indigenous Association Ikpeng Community @file:///home/alex/Desktop/Xingu

-Group performs during the celebration of the 20th anniversary of the demarcation of TI Wawi in the Khinkatxi village @Christian Braga / ISA Tuba Tuba village of the Yudjá people (Juruna), Xingu River, Mato Grosso @Guaíra Maia / ISA Aerial view of Piyulaga Village, Xingu Indigenous Park.
-Photo produced during the training workshop for professionals to install and maintain solar panels.
-For five days, students from 10 ethnic groups received classes from engineers from the Institute of Energy and Environment (IEE/USP) as part of the Clean Energy project in the Xingu, which aims to reduce fossil fuel consumption by 75% at the poles of the Xingu Indigenous Park. @Todd Southgate
+Group performs during the celebration of the 20th anniversary of the demarcation of the Wawi Indigenous Territory in the Khinkatxi village @Christian Braga / ISA Tuba Tuba Village of the Yudjá (Juruna) people, Xingu River, Mato Grosso @Guaíra Maia / ISA Aerial view of Piyulaga Village, Xingu Indigenous Park.
+Photo taken during a training workshop for professionals in solar panel installation and maintenance.
+For five days, students from 10 ethnic groups received lessons from engineers at the Institute of Energy and Environment (IEE/USP) as part of the Clean Energy in Xingu project, which aims to reduce fossil fuel consumption by 75% at the Xingu Indigenous Park sites. @Todd Southgate

-Starry sky in the Piyulaga Village, of the Wauja, Xingu Indigenous Park.
-Photo produced during the training workshop for professionals to install and maintain solar panels.
-For five days, students from 10 ethnic groups received classes from engineers from the Institute of Energy and Environment (IEE/USP) as part of the Clean Energy project in the Xingu, which aims to reduce fossil fuel consumption by 75% at the poles of the Xingu Indigenous Park. @Todd Southgate Sunset at the Piyulaga Village, of the Wauja, Xingu Indigenous Park.
-Photo produced during the training workshop for professionals to install and maintain solar panels.
-For five days, students from 10 ethnic groups received classes from engineers from the Institute of Energy and Environment (IEE/USP) as part of the Clean Energy project in the Xingu, which aims to reduce fossil fuel consumption by 75% at the poles of the Xingu Indigenous Park. @Todd Southgate Aldeia Kamaú and the Curuá River, where the meeting to discuss and approve the Consultation Protocol took place, a document that details how indigenous and traditional peoples should be consulted before any public decision (legislative or administrative) that may affect Your rights. @Giovanni Bello / Xingu Network +
+Starry sky over the Piyulaga Village of the Wauja people, Xingu Indigenous Park.
+Photo taken during a workshop training professionals for solar panel installation and maintenance.
+For five days, students from 10 ethnic groups received lessons from engineers at the Institute of Energy and Environment (IEE/USP) as part of the Clean Energy in Xingu project, which aims to reduce fossil fuel consumption by 75% at the Xingu Indigenous Park sites. @Todd Southgate Sunset at the Piyulaga Village of the Wauja people, Xingu Indigenous Park.
+Photo taken during a training workshop for professionals in solar panel installation and maintenance.
+For five days, students from 10 ethnic groups received lessons from engineers at the Institute of Energy and Environment (IEE/USP) as part of the Clean Energy in Xingu project, which aims to reduce fossil fuel consumption by 75% at the Xingu Indigenous Park sites. @Todd Southgate Kamaú Village and the Curuá River, where the meeting took place to discuss and approve the Consultation Protocol, a document that details how Indigenous and traditional peoples should be consulted before any public decision (legislative or administrative) that could affect their rights is made. @Giovanni Bello / Rede Xingu +

 Reforested area in Santa Cruz do Xingu.
-In Mato Grosso, the state that leads the production of soy and corn in Brazil, experiences with new technologies of forest restoration have generated good results in the generation of carbon credits, in the promotion of a productive chain that generates income for local communities and in the change of paradigms, in which producers see the benefits and opportunities of restoration. @Ricardo Abad / ISA
+In Mato Grosso, the leading soybean and corn producing state in Brazil, experiments with new forest restoration technologies have yielded positive results in generating carbon credits, fostering a production chain that generates income for local communities, and shifting paradigms, where producers recognize the benefits and opportunities of restoration. @Ricardo Abad / ISA

-Huka Huka, end of the Kuarup in the Aiha village of the Kalapalo people.
+Huka Huka, the final Kuarup ritual in the Aiha village of the Kalapalo people.
 The ritual is considered the great emblem of the Upper Xingu.
-It is a funeral ceremony, which involves myths of creation of humanity, the hierarchical classification in groups, the initiation of young women and the relationships between the villages @Beto Ricardo / ISA Yarang woman in the Moygu village of the Ikpeng people, Casa de Sementes Project - Xingu Seed Network @Rogério Assis / ISA Kisêdjê dancing at a party @Rogério Assis / ISA
+It is a funeral ceremony that involves myths of humanity's creation, hierarchical classification within groups, the initiation of young women, and relations between villages. @Beto Ricardo / ISA Yarang woman in the Moygu village of the Ikpeng people, Seed House Project - Xingu Seed Network @Rogério Assis / ISA Kisêdjê dancing at a party @Rogério Assis / ISA

-Kisêdjê playing football @Rogério Assis / ISA Lagoon of the Aiha village of the Kalapalo people @Beto Ricardo / ISA Yudja child in the Mïratu village, located in the Paquiçamba Indigenous Land (PA).
-The village was part of the route of the 5th Canoada Xingu held from September 3 to 8, 2018, which covered more than 100 km of the Volta Grande of the Xingu River.
-Since its inception Canoada has sought to draw attention to the problems that the peoples and communities of the region face with the installation of the Belo Monte hydroelectric plant and seek allies of the Xingu peoples in the fight for their rights and their territories @Marcelo Soubhia / ISA
+Kisêdjê playing football @Rogério Assis / ISA Lake of the Aiha village of the Kalapalo people @Beto Ricardo / ISA A Yudja child in the Mïratu village, located in the Paquiçamba Indigenous Territory (PA).
+The village was part of the 5th Xingu Canoeing route, held from September 3 to 8, 2018, which covered more than 100 km of the Volta Grande of the Xingu River.
+Since its inception, the Canoeing has sought to draw attention to the problems that the peoples and communities of the region face with the construction of the Belo Monte hydroelectric plant and to seek allies for the Xingu peoples in the fight for their rights and territories. @Marcelo Soubhia / ISA

-Araweté with the aray, a rattle used by adult men for small cures, nocturnal chants and shamanic rituals usually accompanied by the "tobacco eaters" cigar, Araweté Indigenous Land/Igarapé Ipixuna, Pará @Eduardo Viveiros de Castro Araweté Group at the village port, on the way back from the hunt, Araweté Indigenous Land/Igarapé Ipixuna, Pará @Eduardo Viveiros de Castro Araweté weaving cotton for spinning, Araweté Indigenous Land/Igarapé Ipixuna, Pará @Eduardo Viveiros de Castro
+Araweté with the aray, a rattle used by adult men for small healings, nighttime chants and shamanic rituals usually accompanied by the "tobacco-eaters" cigar, Araweté/Igarapé Ipixuna Indigenous Land, Pará @Eduardo Viveiros de Castro Araweté group at the village port, on their way back from hunting, Araweté Indigenous Land/Igarapé Ipixuna, Pará @Eduardo Viveiros de Castro Araweté weaving cotton for spinning, Araweté Indigenous Land/Igarapé Ipixuna, Pará @Eduardo Viveiros de Castro

-Girls fishing in the Ipixuna lajeiro, Araweté Indigenous Land/Igarapé Ipixuna, Pará @Eduardo Viveiros de Castro
+Girls fishing on the Ipixuna slab, Araweté Indigenous Land/Igarapé Ipixuna, Pará @Eduardo Viveiros de Castro

 DONATE

-A wattle and daub house, Quilombo de Ivaporunduva @Loiro Cunha / ISA Cotia, in Bombas de Cima, where the school with elementary education from 1st to 4th grade is located, Iporanga, in Vale do Ribeira (SP) @Kjersti Thorkildsen River RIbeira de Iguape, border of the quilombola community of Porto Velho, in Iporanga, Vale do Ribeira (SP) @Felipe Leal / ISA
+Wattle and daub house, Quilombo de Ivaporunduva @Loiro Cunha / ISA Cotia, in Bombas de Cima, where the school with elementary education from 1st to 4th grades is located, Iporanga, in Vale do Ribeira (SP) @Kjersti Thorkildsen Ribeira de Iguape River, border of the quilombola community of Porto Velho, in Iporanga, Ribeira Valley (SP) @Felipe Leal / ISA

-Fog, Quilombo de Ivaporunduva @Loiro Cunha / ISA
+Fog, Quilombo of Ivaporunduva @Loiro Cunha / ISA

-Zeni Florindo, Quilombo of Ivaporunduva @Loiro Cunha / ISA Cacilda Marinho collecting vines, Quilombo de Ivaporunduva @Loiro Cunha / ISA Children playing football, Quilombo São Pedro.
-Capture of content for the campaign "It's time for the roça", in defense of quilombola roças.
-The campaign aimed to pressure the state government to issue licenses for the opening of new swiddens, highlighting the importance of the traditional way of planting and the right of quilombolas to their own territory @Agê Barros / ISA
+Zeni Florindo, Quilombo of Ivaporunduva @Loiro Cunha / ISA Cacilda Marinho collecting vines, Quilombo de Ivaporunduva @Loiro Cunha / ISA Children playing soccer, Quilombo São Pedro.
+Content capture for the "It's Time for the Farm" campaign, defending quilombola farms.
+The campaign aimed to pressure the state government to issue permits for the opening of new farms, highlighting the importance of traditional farming methods and the quilombolas' right to their own land. @Agê Barros / ISA

-Leide Maria Miranda Jorge, from Quilombo Pedro Cubas, walking through the quilombo during the capture of content for the campaign "It's time for the roça", in defense of quilombola gardens.
-The campaign aimed to pressure the state government to issue licenses for the opening of new swiddens, highlighting the importance of the traditional way of planting and the right of quilombolas to their own territory @Agê Barros / ISA Edvina Silva (Dona Diva), from Quilombo Pedro Cubas de Cima, during the capture of content for the campaign "It's time for the roça", in defense of quilombola gardens.
-The campaign aimed to pressure the state government to issue licenses for the opening of new swiddens, highlighting the importance of the traditional way of planting and the right of quilombolas to their own territory @Agê Barros / ISA Edvina Silva (Dona Diva), from Quilombo Pedro Cubas de Cima, harvesting lemons during the collection of content for the campaign "It's time for the roça", in defense of quilombola gardens.
-The campaign aimed to pressure the state government to issue licenses for the opening of new swiddens, highlighting the importance of the traditional way of planting and the right of quilombolas to their own territory @Agê Barros / ISA
+Leide Maria Miranda Jorge, of Quilombo Pedro Cubas, walks through the quilombo during content capture for the "It's Time to Farm" campaign, in defense of quilombola farms.
+The campaign aimed to pressure the state government to issue licenses for the opening of new farms, highlighting the importance of traditional farming methods and the quilombolas' right to their own land. @Agê Barros / ISA Edvina Silva (Dona Diva), from Quilombo Pedro Cubas de Cima, during the content capture for the "It's Time for the Farm" campaign, in defense of quilombola farms.
+The campaign aimed to pressure the state government to issue licenses for the opening of new farms, highlighting the importance of traditional farming methods and the quilombolas' right to their own land. @Agê Barros / ISA Edvina Silva (Dona Diva), from Quilombo Pedro Cubas de Cima, harvests lemons during the content capture for the "It's Time for the Farm" campaign, in defense of quilombola farms.
+The campaign aimed to pressure the state government to issue licenses for the opening of new farms, highlighting the importance of traditional farming methods and the quilombolas' right to their own land. @Agê Barros / ISA

-From left to right: Jean Mikon Ramos de Lima, Kaique Benedito da Silva Dantas, Esequiel Gonçalves de Ponte, David Felipe Monteiro Maciel and Fernando Gonçalves da Silva, from Quilombo Cangume, in the campaign "It's time for the countryside", which aimed to pressure the government of São Paulo to issue licenses for traditional quilombola gardens, 11th Seeds and Seedlings Exchange Fair for the Quilombola Communities of Vale do Ribeira, Eldorado @Claudio Tavares / ISA
+From left to right: Jean Mikon Ramos de Lima, Kaique Benedito da Silva Dantas, Esequiel Gonçalves de Ponte, David Felipe Monteiro Maciel and Fernando Gonçalves da Silva, from Quilombo Cangume, in the campaign "It's time for the farm", which aimed to pressure the government of São Paulo to issue licenses for traditional quilombola farms, 11th Fair for the Exchange of Traditional Seeds and Seedlings of the Quilombola Communities of Vale do Ribeira, Eldorado @Claudio Tavares / ISA

 DONATE

-Serra do Imeri seen from Aldeia Ariabu, in the region of Maturacá @Marcos Amend Terreiro at Volta da Escada @Pedro Martinelli / ISA Aerial view of the Amazon rainforest on the upper Rio Catrimani, on the border of the states of Roraima and Amazonas.
-The largest indigenous reserve on Earth with just over 10 million hectares @Edson Sato
+Serra do Imeri seen from Aldeia Ariabu, in the Maturacá region @Marcos Amend Terrace of the Volta da Escada locality @Pedro Martinelli / ISA Aerial view of the Amazon rainforest on the upper Catrimani River, on the border between the states of Roraima and Amazonas.
+The largest indigenous reserve on Earth, at just over 10 million hectares. @Edson Sato

-Expedition Serras de Tapuruquara - Maniaka Route.
-Aerial view of the canoe on the Rio Negro beach in the Aruti community @Rogério Assis / ISA Sunrise on the Iriri River (PA) @Lilo Clareto / ISA Rain in the forest, Mucajaí region, Yanomami Indigenous Land (RR) @Lucas Lima / ISA
+Serras de Tapuruquara Expedition - Maniaka Route.
+Aerial view of the canoeing on the Rio Negro beach in the Aruti community @Rogério Assis / ISA Sunrise on the Iriri River (PA) @Lilo Clareto / ISA Rain in the forest, Mucajaí region, Yanomami Indigenous Land (RR) @Lucas Lima / ISA

-Dragonfly @Estêvão Benfica Senra / ISA Parrot's beak snake, Resex do Riozinho do Anfrísio @Marcelo Salazar / ISA Maturacá Region @Marcos Amend
+Dragonfly @Estêvão Benfica Senra / ISA Parrot-beak snake, Riozinho do Anfrísio Extractive Reserve @Marcelo Salazar / ISA Maturacá Region @Marcos Amend

-Landscape in the Middle Land @Rogério Assis / ISA
+Landscape in Middle Earth @Rogério Assis / ISA

-Yanomami women and bird at Yanomami TI, Ye'kwana community, Waikás @Rogério Assis / ISA Ronaldo Ye'kwana, from the Waikás community, being followed by a baby tapir, TI Yanomami @Rogério Assis / ISA Adê, a riverside dweller on Ilha da Fazenda, rows in an area flooded by the construction of the Belo Monte hydroelectric plant, during the 5th Canoada Xingu, held from September 3 to 8, 2018, covering more than 100 km of the Volta Grande do Rio Xingu (PA) ).
-Since its inception, Canoada has sought to draw attention to the problems that the peoples and communities of the region face with the installation of the dam and seek allies of the Xingu peoples in the fight for their rights and their territory @Marcelo Soubhia / ISA
+Yanomami women and bird in the Yanomami Indigenous Territory, Ye'kwana community, Waikás @Rogério Assis / ISA Ronaldo Ye'kwana, from the Waikás community, being followed by a baby tapir, TI Yanomami @Rogério Assis / ISA Adê, a riverside resident of Ilha da Fazenda, paddles through an area flooded by the construction of the Belo Monte hydroelectric plant during the 5th Canoada Xingu, held from September 3 to 8, 2018, covering more than 100 km of the Volta Grande of the Xingu River (Pará).
+Since its inception, the Canoada has sought to draw attention to the problems that the peoples and communities of the region face with the construction of the plant and to seek allies for the peoples of the Xingu in the fight for their rights and their territories. @Marcelo Soubhia / ISA

-Ilha da Fazenda, a riverside community whose area is directly threatened by Belo Sun, where the mining company intends to settle. @Marcelo Soubhia / ISA On the left, Dona Graça cleans duck inside the Xingu River in the Mïratu village, located in the Paquiçamba Indigenous Land (PA) @Marcelo Soubhia / ISA Route for the forest survey of rowan (Couma utilis), used as raw material in the production of Kumurõ, the Tukano bank. @Marcus Vinicius Chamon Schmidt / ISA
+Ilha da Fazenda, a riverside community whose area is directly threatened by Belo Sun, where the mining company intends to set up shop. @Marcelo Soubhia / ISA On the left, Dona Graça cleans a duck in the Xingu River in the Mïratu village, located in the Paquiçamba Indigenous Land (PA) @Marcelo Soubhia / ISA Route for the forest survey of rowan (Couma utilis), used as raw material in the production of Kumurõ, the Tukano bank. @Marcus Vinicius Chamon Schimidt / ISA

-Fishing during the Yaõkwá, a 7-month ritual held annually by the Enawenê Nawê and registered as a cultural heritage of Brazil by Iphan (Institute of National Historic and Artistic Heritage).
-Fishing, an important part of the ritual, is threatened by plans to build hydroelectric dams on the Juruena River, jeopardizing the physical and cultural survival of this people.
-Enawenê Nawê Indigenous Land, Mato Grosso @Vincent Carelli / Video in the Villages Young yudja in the Mïratu village, located in the Paquiçamba Indigenous Land (PA). @Marcelo Soubhia / ISA Tiwawi-no fishing, Araweté Indigenous Land/Igarapé Ipixuna, Pará @Eduardo Viveiros de Castro
+Fishing during the Yaõkwá, a seven-month ritual performed annually by the Enawenê Nawê and registered as a Brazilian cultural heritage site by Iphan (National Institute of Historical and Artistic Heritage).
+Fishing, an important part of the ritual, is threatened by plans to build hydroelectric dams on the Juruena River, compromising the physical and cultural survival of these people.
+Enawenê Nawê Indigenous Land, Mato Grosso @Vincent Carelli / Video in the Villages Young Yudja in the Mïratu village, located in the Paquiçamba Indigenous Land (PA). @Marcelo Soubhia / ISA Tiwawi-no fishing, Araweté Indigenous Land/Ipixuna Creek, Pará @Eduardo Viveiros de Castro

 Mokaiahipe Community, Xitei region, Yanomami Indigenous Land @Lucas Lima / ISA